Review: How to use Google Trips for planing and during a trip

 - I tap the icon of the place in Google Trips

 - Google Trips displays a card of the location at the bottom of the screen.
-When I tap the card it opens in fullscreen
+When I tap the card, it opens in fullscreen

 - Then I tap directions.
 Now Google Trips may ask which maps app it should open.
-I use Google Maps here as Google maps is way better for public transportation than Apple Maps.
+I use Google Maps here as Google Maps is way better for public transportation than Apple Maps.

-- In Google Maps, I tap directions and Google will display the route from my current location to the fortress.
+- In Google Maps, I tap directions, and Google will display the route from my current location to the fortress.
 That’s not what I want right now (as I’m still in Vienna planning the trip) and so I enter the name of my hotel in Warsaw

 - Now I can check and see the best way to go to that place.

-To find the lists in Google Maps
+To find the lists you’ve created in Google Trips inside Google Maps.

-- Go to Your places
+- Go to Your places in Google Maps app

 - Tap the middle tab called Saved.